briencj/drat/README.md

 ### `dae` {#dae}
 *(last updated 28th September 2018)*

-The `dae` package of R functions has been developed to facilitate the use of R for the design and analysis of variance of experiments.
+The `dae` package of R functions has been developed to facilitate the use of R for the design and analysis of variance of experiments; these days the emphasis is on design.
 It is described in dae-manual.pdf, which is also found in the `dae\doc` directory where the package is installed.
 Also found in this directory is a vignette describing the how to use designRandomize to produce randomized layout for experiments and designAnatomy to assessing the properties of designs.
 It covers both standard and multiphase experimental designs.
 The data sets that go with the vignette are available in dae.

 Windows binary: [dae_3.0-21.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5.1/dae_3.0-21.zip);  Package source: [dae_3.0-21.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.0-21.tar.gz).